lexa2hk/lightroom-arduino/README.md

 Open Lightroom and the MIDI2LR plugin.
 Turn the encoder, and map the input shown on MIDI2LR to the Lightroom adjustment shoown on the LCD.
 Click the button and repeat this process until all inputs channels are mapped.

 Open a photo, and start editing!

+## Future of project

+- Sketch for UNO and NANO as separated branch
+- Refactoring for ProMicro
+- Encoder in simulation
+- Custom Boot Logo as a Bitmap
+- Photo switch buttons

+Probably:

+- Second encoder